Glasgow-AI4BioMed/bioner/model_card_template.md

 ## Hyperparameters

 Hyperparameter tuning was done with [optuna](https://optuna.org/) and the [hyperparameter_search](https://huggingface.co/docs/transformers/en/hpo_train) functionality. {n_trials} trials were run.
+Early stopping was applied during training.
 The best performing model was selected using the macro F1 performance on the validation set.
 The selected hyperparameters are in the table below.

 {hyperparameter_table}